Complete simultaneous conjugacy invariants in Artin's braid groups: Background on Garside groups

 \section{Background on Garside groups}

-Garside groups form a generalization of braid groups where Garside's solution to the conjugacy problem in braid groups applies~\cite{Pi01}.
-They were originally introduced in~\cite{DP99}, but the definition was slightly generalized later~\cite{Pi01}.
-A large number of examples of Garside groups can be found in~\cite{DDGM}.
+Garside groups~\cite{DP99, Pi01} form a generalization of braid groups where Garside's solution to the conjugacy problem in braid groups applies.
+Many examples of Garside groups are known~\cite{DDGM}.
 These include, in addition to Artin's braid groups, all Artin groups of finite type and torus link groups~\cite{Pi03}.